mazidulfarabi/thynkzone-instructions/README.md

 5) Install tomcat (9's latest)
 - follow https://youtu.be/qgUIA8EwkB0 and install in /usr/local/tomcat9 don't skip the grep java part
 - follow till the end to set users and passwords as well but change username and password fields
-- increase heap storage to minimum 128 Mb https://stackoverflow.com/questions/2718786/how-to-increase-java-heap-space-for-a-tomcat-app - see Aniket Thakur's answer below
+- increase heap storage to minimum 128 Mb https://stackoverflow.com/questions/2718786/how-to-increase-java-heap-space-for-a-tomcat-app - see Aniket Thakur's answer below -- (Optional Step)
 - in server.xml, change max thread size and max connections
 - in sever.xml, create docbase for path img in root, so that upon ROOT.war redeploy, image files aren't lost -> create img file in /usr/local/ and copy prof.png, blank.webp by following command
+- make sure in server.xml, port 443 uses -- http11nioprotocol
 - cp /usr/local/tomcat9/webapps/ROOT/img/prof.png /usr/local/img/prof.png (see ssl-server-xml-edit pics in humanitarian private repo) - or wget
-- cp /usr/local/tomcat9/webapps/ROOT/img/prof.png /usr/local/img/blank.webp - or wget
+- mv /usr/local/tomcat9/webapps/ROOT/img/prof.png and /usr/local/img/blank.webp - wget from any image hosting service
 - check in browser (use ip address if domain n'yet dns pointed and :8080 or /login.jsp if 443 not configured in server.xml) if tomcat running & if not; then check if ports are open in vm network ports

 6) Install SSL (cloudflare)